 FFIX was also the last of the Final Fantasy PSX Golden Age, and also the last conceived by series creator Hironobu Sakaguchi.
 Granted, Sakaguchi hadn’t been Director since FFV (setting aside The Spirits Within, since film and game “directors” are very different roles), being Producer ever since.
 He would even continue to serve as Producer or even Executive Producer through FFXII.
 But in practice, fans could tell that FFIX was different.
 FFIX is pretty open in how it salutes the older games in the series, and it’s often considered the last old school mainline Final Fantasy to boot.
 A lot of old concepts are back, and a lot of concepts (long-present or previously-absent) have yet to return at least not to the main series.
 This might get a little sniffly before we’re done.

 Floor four brought us into Baofu’s past.
-While not immediately evident (it wouldn’t be until the epilogue), we were in a graveyard, where an evil version of Baofu’s starter Persona was strangling his late partner, Miki, to death against a tree.
-Thankfully, this was metaphorical rather than a flashback: it seems (and this scene would have been way better if we had learned this earlier) Baofu blames himself and his Persona (as an extension of himself) for Miki’s death at the hands of Yung Pao, and we were seeing a visualization of that guilt next to her very grave.
+While not immediately evident (it wouldn’t be until the epilogue), we were in a graveyard, where an evil version of Baofu’s starter Persona was strangling his late romantic and professional partner, Miki, to death against a tree.
+Thankfully, this was metaphorical rather than a flashback: it seems (and this scene would have been way better if we had learned this earlier) that Baofu blames himself and his Persona (as an extension of himself) for Miki’s death at the hands of Yung Pao, and we were seeing a visualization of that guilt next to her very grave.

 The decision branches we have left in the plot all feature a common theme: stop your party member from being angry or seeking vengeance.
 Two of Nyarlathotep’s three poisons, remember?
-This partially factored into Katsuya’s plot (although it isn’t evident from the dialogue options, which might be a translation issue) but didn’t factor into Ulala’s at all.
-Still, it is what the game’s going for, and it will confirm as much if you get them all right, with Ulala complaining about it explicitly after the sixth floor.
+This partially factored into Katsuya’s decision point (although it isn’t evident from the dialogue options, which might be a translation issue) but didn’t factor into Ulala’s at all.
+Still, it is what the game’s going for, and it will confirm as much if you get them all right, with Ulala explicitly complaining about it after the sixth floor.
 Ulala’s complaints aside, I’m not sure I’m exactly happy with Persona on this.
 It’s a very “anger is evil” attitude and that’s stupid and dangerous.
 Anger is an emotion same as any other, one that has to be understood and not shamed into fucking repression.
 This is so stupid and dangerous that even, god help me, Final Fantasy Unlimited Season Fucking 2 agrees with me.
-And if you’re dumber than FFU, with only a token line from the career complainer to suggest you intended to say otherwise, then you’re in a ditch, my friend.
+And if you’re dumber than FFU, with only a token line from the career complainer (Ulala) to suggest you intended to say otherwise, then you’re in a ditch, my friend.